 If boys are hard to crochet for, men are even harder…am I right? 🤣

 I must admit the focus of my blog is not on designing for men, but I know it is a necessity to have gifts for them at Christmas!
-So I decided to include some of my favorite patterns from other designers, along with one I designed for my boyfriend.
+So I decided to include some of my favorite patterns from other designers, along with two I designed for my boyfriend.